 A Single Concussion May Triple the Long-Term Risk of Suicide by Scientific American

-Note: The above suggestions have proven successful for a number of people.
+disclaimer: The above suggestions have proven successful for a number of people.
 However, they are just suggestions.
-We do not have medical staff.